fergsmyth/pythia/README.md

 == README

 An app for all your fantasy football information needs!
+Currently just parse data from fantasy.premierleague.com but will be built out.

 Planned features:
 * Line ups